proteinreport/proteinreport.org/content/en/newswire/meet-innovators-challenging-and-changing-asias-agri-food-system/index.md

 <p>As Asia’s policymakers and agri-food leaders prepare for major urban population growth and the increasing impact of climate change, there is massive potential for global start-ups launching innovative solutions for sustainable food production in this region.</p>
 <p>The Asia-Pacific Agri-Food Innovation Summit takes place on November 16-18, showcasing 30+ dynamic start-ups who will present breakthrough technologies to an international audience in-person in Singapore and globally on the virtual summit platform.</p>
 <p>Areas covered by these agri-food pioneers range from novel proteins and ingredients for plant-based products, to digital tools for supply chain connectivity and efficiency, circular solutions for food waste and packaging, and smart tech for aquaculture and precision agriculture.</p>
-<p>The summit features multiple touchpoints to meet dynamic innovators, from a live pitching afternoon in Singapore, to virtual showcases with judging panels and investor Q&amp;As.</p>
+<p>The summit features multiple touchpoints to meet dynamic innovators, from a live pitching afternoon in Singapore, to virtual showcases with judging panels and investor Q&As.</p>
 <p><strong>Singapore Live Pitch Afternoon </strong></p>
 <p>Hosted live from Singapore on November 16, and livestreamed to the global delegate audience, the Singapore Pitch Afternoon will celebrate the talent and innovation coming out of the region.
 Summit partner <strong>Enterprise Singapore</strong> has handpicked eight exciting agri-food start-ups who will take the stage to pitch their technology and business models:</p>
-<p><strong>Hoow Foods</strong> is a deep-tech food tech company specialising in R&amp;D and commercialisation of consumer-packaged food products and functional ingredients using food science and AI technology.</p>
+<p><strong>Hoow Foods</strong> is a deep-tech food tech company specialising in R&D and commercialisation of consumer-packaged food products and functional ingredients using food science and AI technology.</p>
 <p><strong>Insectta</strong> is the first urban insect farm in Singapore, rearing the black soldier fly.
 The company takes food waste and returns it into the economy as valuable biomaterials such as Chitosan, melanin and probiotics.</p>
 <p><strong>LivFresh</strong> aims to reduce the farm-to-table distance to under 6 hours, to let customers enjoy 100% pesticide and additive-free produce at maximum freshness.</p>
 <p><strong>Mycovation</strong> is a mycelium protein company developing food ingredients that are vegan, nutritious, affordable and sustainable through mycoprotein technology.</p>